iterative/dvc.org/static/docs/get-started/connect-code-and-data.md

 this stage is up to date or or whether it requires rebuilding.

 `-o data/prepared` specifies the output directory processed data will be put into.
-The script creates two files in it: `train.tsv` and `test.tsv` – that will be used later to generate features, train and evaluate the model.
+The script creates two files in it – that will be used later to generate features, train and evaluate the model.

 And, the last line, `python src/prepare.py data/data.xml`, specifies a command to run.
 This command is saved to the generated DVC file and required by `dvc